Best Crypto Cards in Venezuela (2026)

 Biopago (government biometric payment system) and Pago Movil (interbank mobile transfer, BCV-regulated) handle VES transactions.
 Patria (government platform) distributes bonos (social welfare payments) in VES.
 These are the bolivar economy rails - functional but denominated in a currency that loses value daily.

-Apple Pay and Google Pay work through international card issuers.
+Apple Pay and Google Pay may work where a foreign issuer provisions the card to the wallet; local rails remain Pago Movil, Biopago, USD cash, and card POS.
 Cash USD circulates widely (bills often in poor condition, $100 bills preferred).
 Outside Caracas, card acceptance exists at major retailers in Maracaibo, Valencia, and Barquisimeto, but street-level commerce remains cash (USD and VES).

 Supported Exchanges & Wallets in Venezuela